-The speed and intuitiveness of NinjaMock means you can spend less time learning how to work the software and more time getting creative with your wireframes.
-It’s also available for many platforms including IOS, Android, Windows phones and web.
+The speed and intuitiveness of NinjaMock mean you can spend less time learning how to work the software and more time getting creative with your wireframes.
+It’s also available for many platforms, including IOS, Android, Windows phones, and web.

 Sharing and editing designs with clients is also made easy by the ability to produce unique links that can then be shared with customers allowing for real-time collaboration and editing.

 Issues you may encounter with NinjaMock